ProjectZeroSlackr/ProjectZeroSlackr-SVN/base/Loader2/ReadMe from Keripo.txt

   the iPodLinux wiki page: http://ipodlinux.org/Loader2
 - The iPodLinux kernel accepts most standard kernel arguments;
   see "/docs/kernel/Original/kernel-parameters.txt"
-- ZeroSlackr's userland uses getLoader2AutoExec instead of getLoader2Args.
-For more information on how to use that, read the comments of "loader.cfg".
 - Loader2 has also been patched to play a boot tune on startup.
   The default boot tune should be familiar to Final Fantasy gamers ; )